 A query in the context of data is a request for information written in a query language like SQL or SPARQL.
-Queries use a specified set of terms in a specific order with proscribed punctuation.
-If you have never written a query for data before, or if you have but you need to improve your skills, data.world has two tutorials--one for SQL and one for SPARQL--to help you get up to speed.
+Queries use a specified set of terms in a specific order with proscribed punctuation. data.world has tutorials for both SQL and SPARQL that'll help get you up to speed regardless of your skill level.

 In this article we'll go over how to use the query panel in the project workspace for SQL queries including: